Red0tt/How-To-Make-Anything-/README.md

 # How-To-Make-Anything-
 Hallo！This is my record for Lesson “How To Make Anything”.
-I made every week a independent page, you can find details in the following.
+I made every week an independent page, you can find details in the following.

 **CATALOGUE**